Home » Tools » Accessories » The Best Power Feeder For Saws and Routers

 The Shop Fox is nearly identical to the Grizzly baby power feeder.

-• First, if you want to move it around between a router table and table saw it has one thing the Grizzly doesn’t: a clamp on base plate from Steelex.
+• First, if you want to move it around between a router table and table saw, it has one thing the Grizzly doesn’t: clamp on base plate from Steelex

-• And second, it features a wider range of vertical and horizontal movement that might be important for your sized router table or table saw.
+• And second, it features a broader range of vertical and horizontal movement that might be important for your sized router table or table saw.

 Key Features: